EXCLUDING THE FLIGHT RULES, THESE FAQS RELATE TO S13 AND WILL BE UPDATED AT THE START OF S14

 What do I need to do to be eligible for prizes?

 Any Flying Club member can register for, and take part in Swingers and enjoy the thrill of entering scores, meeting and playing other Swingers and climbing the leaderboard.
-However, please be aware that in order to qualify for the Season 10 Final, you must have completed a minimum of one Virgin Atlantic return long haul flight activity between 9 October 2012 – 19 August 2013 and this activity must be credited to your Flying Club account by the 19 August 2013.
+However, please be aware that in order to qualify for the Season 14 Final, each individual Flying Club Swinger must have completed a minimum amount of flight activity between the dates of Tuesday 23 August 2016 and Monday 25 September 2017.

-In other words you have until 0900 on Friday 22nd February 2013 to submit any scores from 14th December onwards at which point all scores must again be submitted complete with verification within 28 days of the round taking place.
+In other words you have up to 0900 on Monday 4 April to submit any scores from 5 December 2015 onwards at which point all scores must again be submitted complete with verification within 28 days of the round taking place.

 How do I earn golf league points and how do my scores get converted into points?